caviyacht/SodaDungeon2Mod/readme.md

 # Caviar: A Soda Dungeon 2 MOD

-Welcome to Caviar, a Soda Dungeon 2 MOD that contains only the finest things in life.
+Welcome to Caviar, a Soda Dungeon 2 MOD that contains only the finer things in life.

+> **Note:** Caviar was built by me for me, but you demanded it, so here it is.
+>
+> **P.S.:** See the remarks section regarding support.

 # Features